rengokantai/obdesigndateintenapp/README.md

 If it is possible for you to funnel all user input through a single system that decides on an ordering for all writes, it becomes much easier to derive other representations of the data by processing the writes in the same order

+### Polls
+What is the Poll Loop
+- Consumers can fetch messages from multiple sources
+- A poll is an event loop
+  - Partition assignment
+  - Message fetching
+  - Rebalancing
+  - Coordination

+- Note: each consumer should run in seperate thread